nesi/agdr-validator/README.md

 it would be most helpful if you could re-run the command with the `-l 3` option.
 This will generate a log file with the highest verbosity level, which will help developers to diagnose the issue.

+### AGDR Ingest template

+The AGDR validator is dependent on 2 major components
+- AGDR dictionary
+  - the validator is tuned to a particular version of the dictionary (e.g. field soft values).
+- the NeSI ingest spreadsheet template
+  - the researchers need to make a copy of the template and fill ONLY the your inputs rows (and any rows below with more data).
+  The following items MUST not be modified for the validator to work
+  - the ingest spreadsheet needs a version number
+  - the validator is expecting for a defined version to have a set of tables
+	- spreadsheet tables are composed of a
+		- first row: title e.g. Sample.
+		- second row: a description (defining what this table is about).
+		- third row: a set of attributes or properties for this table.
+		- fourth row: a set of descriptions, one per attributes.
+		- fifth row: a set of examples - note the examples are per attributes and looking at them over few attributes may not make sense scientifically.
+		- sixth row and below: a number of rows of attributes representing the researcher own data.
+        The table is finished by an empty row.
+        Note: another table may be started just below, it is important to keep the rows intact in case of deletion of cells.